Marketing in an economic downturn: 27 SEO tasks to do right now to prepare you for economic recovery and success.

 5. Check your site is mobile responsive

 How does your website look and work when used on a mobile device?
+This is important because Google indexes the mobile version of your website.
+Everyone’s moving to mobile devices, so you want the best user experience.

 Take a look and check if the text is large enough to read, the buttons work properly, all your menu options are there and there aren’t any images or tables that are cut off horizontally.